Nevets123808/python-project-1/README.md

 If you select a ship, you are given options for renaming the ship or deleting it.
 Most importantly is the option to "Sail" this will allow you to move your ship to a different city, provided there is a route between them.

+## Bugs and Outstanding features

+- Items and Trading are not implemented.
+- User Friendly error-handling and validation for ensuring unique usernames, emails, etc needs doing.
+- Integeration testing using selenium to ensure the app is working as a single entity.